noiffion/angkor/README.md

 The main functions are separated in all scripts and detailed comments explaining their behaviour are placed above (and inside) each of one them.
 The scripts are set to be max 100 characters wide.
+I attempted to us localStorage to store the data of the 'sites' object but Edge refused to comply so I abandoned the idea (and it might be worth noting that [not everyone](https://dev.to/rdegges/please-stop-using-local-storage-1i04) is on board anyway).

 ### User interface